Unproductive-Lab/.github/profile/README.md

-## Unproductive Lab is a group of mediocre coders
+## Unproductive Lab (or 107 Squad)
+... is a group of mediocre coders, looking to better their coding abilities through collaboration